victorers1/personal-blog/src/content/notes/cpp-lang.md

 array<int, 4> integers = {};
 ```

 That command above allocates in memory 4 sequential slots that can contain an integer each.
-As an `int` has 4 bytes, one might say the whole `std::array` occupies 16 bytes, but that isn't true. `integers` is an object the has an interface similar of the C++ standart containers (e.g. `size`, `front`, `back` methods), so it demands more than that.
+As an `int` has 4 bytes, one might say the whole `std::array` occupies 16 bytes, but that isn't true. `integers` is an object the has an interface similar of the C++ standard containers (e.g. `size`, `front`, `back` methods), so it demands more than that.

 Example of usage: